mosra/magnum-website/content/index.rst

         .. block-primary:: Beauty of *simplicity*

-            Among Magnum essentials is a UTF-8-aware OS, filesystem and console abstraction, a feature-packed vector math library and a slim C++11 wrapper of OpenGL / WebGL family of APIs.
+            Among Magnum essentials is a UTF-8-aware OS, filesystem and console abstraction, a versatile vector math library and a slim C++11 wrapper of OpenGL / WebGL family of APIs.
 Build on top of that or opt-in for more.